Understanding SBIR and STTR

 The budget guidelines are the same for both programs, but individual NIH Institutes and Centers can set their own budget limits.

-- A Phase I has a budget of $275,766 for a project timeline between 6 months to 2 years.
+- A Phase I budget is $295,924 for a project timeline between 6 months to 2 years.

 We recognize that some biomedical innovations require additional funding to reach the marketplace.
 For those topics, the NIH has a waiver from the Small Business Administration (SBA) to allow larger awards.
 Please refer to a list of SBA approved waiver eligible topics.

-Applicants are strongly encouraged to contact program officials prior to submitting any application in excess of the total award amounts listed above and early in the application planning process.
+Applicants are strongly encouraged to contact program officials before submitting any application in excess of the total award amounts listed above and early in the application planning process.

 Learn which criteria are evaluated for your business to be eligible for the small business programs and other considerations NIH takes into account.